gtbjj/gtbjj.github.io/tabs/about.md

 **Support This Site**

-esearch isn't cheap.
+Research isn't cheap.
 It takes time and effort.
 If you're not a fan of PayPal, I am also a supporter of blockchain / cryptocurrency technologies.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />